timschott/interview-prep/ds/ml-conceptual.md

   * how do you discover outliers in your data?
   * what assumptions can you make e.g. when can we say it's "normal"
 * what is the central limit theorem?
+  * as number of independent random observations grows large enough (n > 30), the distribution of a sample set can be be approximated by the Normal Distribution
+  * for example, 1000 fair coin flips can be modeled by a normal dist N~(500, 250)
 * what is the law of large numbers?
 * models to know...
   * k means